The Convert Files is a column containing musings and observations by Jeff Borders, a convert to The Church of Jesus Christ of Latter-day Saints.

 You might think I am being too sensitive, but perception is reality, and words do matter.
 My wife has had more than one person say to her, “I could never marry someone who wasn’t a returned missionary,” as if serving a full-time mission makes you somehow a more worthy priesthood holder, or a better husband and father.

-What I will not do is act as if the mission is the end all and be all.
-I will not berate or belittle those who choose to walk the path in a different way than me.
-Last time I checked, where or if you served is not a requirement to entering the temple.
-I will not get lost in the weeds.
-While I want my children to serve a mission, what is more important to me is that they are progressing on the gospel path, and ultimately looking at the ordinances of the temple as their destination.
 And to embrace the old adage, in the temple we all dress the same.
 Just as there is no distinguishing between those who are rich or poor, young or old, there is no distinguishing between those who have served a mission and those who have not.
 We are all equal there in the sight of God as his children, united in His house to worship.

 Even though this experience and other ones like it haven’t shaken my testimony one iota, that doesn’t make it hurt any less for me or my spouse.

 Sometimes I do wonder what my life would have been like had I set aside school for two years and served, but those moments are fleeting, and even if I could go back, I wouldn’t change a thing.
 My service opportunities in the Church have given me great insight and appreciation for missionary work, particularly when I’ve served as a ward mission leader (RIP?).
 I wouldn’t be a member of the Church were it not for missionary work!
 And I have been able to consecrate my time and efforts in spreading the restored gospel of Jesus Christ.
+I love missionary work and I love missionaries.

 In the end, words matter, even when it seems like a little thing and even when our intentions are pure.
 We do a disservice to our youth and our converts when we embrace the wrong lexicon at church or in our dialogue with others.
 Are our words or actions unwittingly affecting others in a negative way?
-Take a step back and reflect and adjust behavior, accordingly.

 The soapbox is vacant… for now.
 The Convert Files will be back!